 Ceco Sinks also offers porcelain-enamel-on-cast iron sinks with hudee rings — in both oval and rectangular shapes.
 To get the hudee ring, you need to go with the 8″ spread.
 The sinks used to be available in 50 different colors, but as of today only six colors are offered: White, Biscuit, almond, bone, black and platinum.

-Bootz Industries offers two porcelain-enamel-on-steel hudee ring bathroom sinks in round and oval that also are a great choice for midcentury bathrooms.
+Bootz Industries offers two porcelain-finish-on-steel hudee ring bathroom sinks in round and oval that also are a great choice for midcentury bathrooms.
 Kate used one in her mint green bathroom refresh.
 These sinks are less expensive than their cast iron cousins.

 2. Wall-mount sinks on metal legs